-We believe ethics and sustainability are an important talking point to bring about change and we encourage you to contact fashion brands to demand this.
+We believe ethics and sustainability are important talking points to bring about change, and we encourage you to contact fashion brands to demand this.

-However we understand that sustainable fashion isn’t accessible for every body due to various factors, such as budget and the ability to find confidence-boosting clothes that fit.
+However, we understand that sustainable fashion isn’t accessible to everybody due to various factors, such as budget and the ability to find confidence-boosting clothes that fit.

 We will continue to offer you fashion inspiration and guidance to suit every body and budget, while also highlighting the unjust systems at play in the fashion industry.

 There are plenty of slow fashion brands that don’t compromise on style.
 While they may cost more than Shein, you can feel comfortable knowing who made your clothes.

 These women make all their clothes to order, so there’s no waste involved either.

 Megan Crosby designs and hand makes a selection of colourful dresses, jumpsuits, tops, trousers, skirts and jackets.

 UK-based designer Evie Ashwin also hand makes a selection of made-to-order dresses, tops and trousers.